Sprinter05/gochat/doc/SPECIFICATION.md

     LOGIN <username> [token] (Client -> Server)

-If not using a **reusable token**, the server will reply with a *random cyphered text* to verify that the user owns the private key.
+If not using a **reusable token**, the server must reply with a *random cyphered text* to verify that the user owns the private key.

     VERIF <cyphered_text> (Server -> Client)